 About Access Flooring

-Access Flooring is a division of Raised Floor Solutions Ltd and an approved designer, supplier and installer of Kingspan Access Floor.
+Access Flooring is a division of Raised Floor Solutions and an approved designer, supplier and installer of Kingspan Access Floors.

-Access Flooring will design, supply and install raised access flooring systems to suit Client specification or design brief.
+Access Flooring will supply and install raised access floor systems to suit Client specification or design brief.

 - A variety of special bonded finishes are available, such as vinyl, natural wood or marble

-- A professional UK wide service is provided from the company’s Lancashire based Head Office and projects range in size from 10m2 to 50,000m2
+- A professional UK wide service is provided by skilled raised access floor contractors from the company’s Lancashire based Head Office and projects range in size from 10m2 to 50,000m2

-- Can advise clients on the most appropriate access flooring products according to the type of project
+- As access floor specialists, the team can advise clients on the most appropriate Kingspan access floor products according to the type of project

-- Guidance on product selection ensure installation is in accordance with PSA performance specification (PSA MOB PF2 PS/SPU) and Common European Standard BS EN 12825
+- As members of the Access Flooring Association, guidance on product selection ensures installation is in accordance with PSA performance specification (PSA MOB PF2 PS/SPU) and Common European Standard BS EN 12825

-- Clients are provided with an Operations and Maintenance Manual containing full instructions on how to maintain and care for the floor system
+- Clients are provided with an Operations and Maintenance Manual containing full instructions on how to maintain and care for the raised access floor system

-- Optional annual maintenance programme providing expert technical advice on the long-term use and care of the flooring system.
+- Optional annual maintenance programme providing expert technical advice on the long-term use and care of the raised floor system.